r0c/search-guard-ssl-docs/certificates.md

     -noprompt -alias root-ca
 ```

-In both cases, distribute the generated `truststore.jks` file to the `config` directory of all participating nodes of your cluster.

 ## Creating and signing CSRs

-A certificate signing request is a block of encrypted text, usually, but not always, generated on the server where you plan to use the certificate.
+A certificate signing request is a block text, usually, but not always, generated on the server where you plan to use the certificate.
 It contains information about your organization, and the public key to be used with the certificate.

 If you want to obtain a certificate you can use on a server, or, in this case, on a ES node, you: